 diff combined.asc MASTER-FULL.asc && echo "restore works"

-Print on archival paper with a laser printer (inkjet fades in a decade).
-Put the stack in a fire-resistant box or split it across two locations.
+Print on archival paper with a laser printer, because inkjet ink fades inside a decade and the whole point is to outlast that.
+Stick the stack in a fire-resistant box, or split it across two locations if you are feeling thorough.

 Hardware - YubiKey (optional).
-Covers the case where your backups leak but the hardware is intact.
-In 2026 YubiKey firmware does not yet support PQC subkeys, so only the Ed25519 sign and auth subkeys go on the token, and the Kyber encrypt subkey stays in software.
-Yubico’s roadmap has PQC for firmware 6 in 2027.
+This covers the ugly case where your backups leak but the physical token is still in your pocket.
+In 2026 YubiKey firmware still does not do PQC subkeys, so only the Ed25519 sign and auth subkeys go on the token while the Kyber encrypt subkey stays in software.
+Yubico’s roadmap pencils in PQC for firmware 6 in 2027, so this gap should close.

 Per-employer identities

 Scenario A - add a UID to the existing masterkey.
-Easy, and cryptographically proves continuity across identities.
-The downside: every colleague who imports your employer public key also sees your personal aliases.
-That is fine for tom@byteherder.com (my public identity), and a problem for kapott@pm.me.
+Easy, and it cryptographically proves the same person stands behind all your identities.
+The catch is that every colleague who imports your employer public key also gets a full list of your personal aliases.
+Fine for tom@byteherder.com, which is my public identity anyway.
+A real problem for kapott@pm.me.

 Scenario B - separate key per employer.
-One extra key to manage, but clean separation.
-You can still cross-sign it with your main master if you want attribution; otherwise the identities stay cryptographically unrelated.
-This is the default for anything where privacy-per-context matters.
+One more key to babysit, but the separation is clean.
+You can still cross-sign it with your main master when you want the attribution, and if you do not, the identities stay cryptographically unrelated.
+This is my default whenever privacy-per-context actually matters.

 export GNUPGHOME=~/gpg-dsm